gobitfly/eth2-beaconchain-explorer/local-deployment/README.md

 ```

 # Install kurtosis-cli
-Kurtosis is a software which will launch inside your computer the different parts of a test network and Bitfly's explorer, using Docker.
-You will not have to deal with it (nor with Docker), because automating the launch of interdependant modules with Docker and configuring them is the point of Kurtosis.
+Kurtosis is a software which will launch the different parts of a test network and the beaconcha.in explorer, using Docker.
+You will not have to deal with it (nor with Docker), because automating the launch of interdependent modules with Docker and configuring them is the point of Kurtosis.
 [This short video](https://www.loom.com/share/4256e2b84e5840d3a0a941a80037aebe) gives an overview if it is your first time.

 Now, let us install it:
 ```